SystemFw/blog/content/staging/paxos-failures.md

 crashed, in the worst case they just slow things down a bit because of lock stealing, without compromising consistency.

-In this section we won't be changing the algorithm we have so far in any way, we'll just look at at it from a slightly different point of view.

-In particular, whilst the explanation above highlights the role of each individual idea, we'll use a more holistic perspective which will help connect the dots with more full-fledged algorithms such as MultiPaxos and Raft.

-The starting point is that we want to replicate a written value to multiple storage servers, whilst ensuring that only a single value gets chosen even when there are concurrent writes.

-In order to do that, we need to make sure that only one writer, the _leader_, can complete writes.
-Any writer can try to become leader at any point by triggering an election for a new _term_.
-A writer is elected leader for a given term if it gets a vote from an absolute majority of storage servers, which ensures there's only one leader per term.
-Such a writer

-maybe name this section as "dueling leaders", and use that as a way to introduce the alternate view on locking

-more intuitive, but less granular, useful to connect the dots, leaders and terms

 ### Write repair
 this section can make the point about majorities having one acceptor in common, after explaining the full mechanism: i.e. we cannot just